treiled/hello-world/README.md

 Learning "Python for Everybody" by Dr. Chuck Severance and the University of Michigan.
 I am currently 4 and half hours in.
 I have re-recreated some of the code so far.

-The above the Course made me motivated to try to make a little project like a Soduku solve
+The above the Course made me motivated to try to make a little project like a Soduku solver.